-Human rights: We have always been following the UN Global Compact ten principals including on human rights.
-SBR never had any infringements of these principals and we intend to keep it this way.
-Going beyond just adhering to these principals we actually have put into place a range of practices that help to raise awareness on stronger human right policies especially with regards to social employment and supporting a range of social causes such as disaster relief efforts or various social groups.
+Human rights: We have always been following the UN Global Compact ten principles including on human rights.
+SBR has never had any infringement of these principles and we intend to keep it this way.
+Going beyond just adhering to these principles we actually have put into place a range of practices that help to raise awareness on stronger human rights policies especially with regards to social employment and supporting a range of social causes such as disaster relief efforts or various social groups.

-Labour: We have reinforced and implemented a number of measures which makes us a more responsible employer.
-Some initiatives include work life balance programs for the staff, better medical coverage plans for our staff, employment of people from physical and mentally disabled (to date 17% of our workforce would fall under this category), improvement of facilities and systems for staff usage and comfort.
+Labour: We have reinforced and implemented a number of measures which make us a more responsible employer.
+Some initiatives include new work life balance programs for the staff, continuing our efforts to employ people with disabilities (In 2014 our employment of PWD remains strong with 14% of our workforce that would fall under this category), improvement of facilities and systems for staff usage and comfort.

 Environment: As always our commitment to environmental causes remains strong.
 While we have continued with existing strong measures and programs we also have developed new initiatives.
-Some include improvement of our swimming pool treatment system through the use of bio-filters, a new sustainable aquaculture project at the resort, diversification of our rooftop gardens, investment in a new component of our chiller systems making it even more energy efficient, supporting a range of environmental causes and events.SBR will put more emphasis on the benefits of energy saving through passive design rather than technology (For instance, by showcasing its roof top garden as case study).
+Some include classes on herbology and green living for hotel guests, development of our rooftop garden, investment (again) in a new component of our chiller systems making it even more energy efficient, supporting a range of environmental causes and events.
+SBR will put more emphasis on the benefits of energy saving through passive design rather than technology (for instance, by showcasing our roof top garden as a case study).

-Anti-corruption: SBR never had any cases of corruption.
+Anti-corruption: SBR has never had any case of corruption.
 We have put in place all the proper measures to avoid such including regular third party external audits and transparency in financial information through reporting initiatives.

-One of the major upgrade in the up-coming year will be to transform our villas to become more family oriented.
+One of the major upgrades in the upcoming year will be to expand on the service offerings.

-We have reached and exceeded all our targets set in our previous report (refer to annex) and have set ourselves new targets (refer to page) for the year ahead that will challenge us even more.
+We have reached most of our targets set in our previous report (refer to annex) and have set ourselves new targets for the year ahead that will be even more challenging.

-We are proud to see a continuous improvement from our last report that showcases that our initiatives have not been punctual but constantly developing and growing.
+We are proud to see a continuous improvement from our last report which showcases that our initiatives are not short-term efforts, but have been constantly developing and growing.

-I look forward to reporting on our next progress next year and our continuous support to the UN Global Compact.
+I look forward to reporting on our progress next year and our continuous support to the UN Global Compact.